PizzaExpress: Ownership

+Privately owned since its foundation in 1965 for 28 years, PizzaExpress was acquired from Peter Boizot and Ronald Simson by Luke Johnson, David Page and Hugh Osmond in 1993, with Johnson and Osmond becoming non-executive directors.
+The company was floated on the London Stock Exchange at the same time in 1993.
+The two major individual shareholders were Peter Boizot and David Page.
+Wholly owned restaurants then opened rapidly across the UK.
+The company-owned restaurants grew from 23 in number at flotation to over 300 in 2003.
+Boizot remained as chairman for the first three years of the public company.
+The 32 UK franchisees were then bought back en masse in 1996.

-PizzaExpress was floated on the London Stock Exchange in 1993 with franchises opening across the UK.
-UK franchises were then bought back en masse in 1996.
-TDR Capital and Capricorn Associates then bought the company in 2003 turning it private again.
-In 2005, PizzaExpress floated on the London Stock Exchange, as part of Gondola Holdings.
+TDR Capital and Capricorn Associates then bought the company in 2003, turning it private again.
+In 2005, PizzaExpress re-floated on the London Stock Exchange, as part of Gondola Holdings.
 It was then bought by private equity group Cinven as the Gondola Group in 2007.
 On 12 July 2014 it was announced that Chinese group Hony Capital had bought PizzaExpress for £900 million.

 In July 2020, the business was taken over by its bondholders under a debt-for-equity swap with previous owner Hony Capital.
-In November 2020, Hony Capital left the business and the group restructure completed, help cutting the casual dining chain's debt by more than £400 million.
+In November 2020, Hony Capital left the business and the group restructure completed, helping to cut the casual dining chain's debt by more than £400 million.

 Fare

 Since its foundation, PizzaExpress has specialised primarily in handmade pizza in the traditional Italian style.

 PizzaExpress introduced the lighter pizza Leggera, the first pizza range on the high street that contains around 500 calories.

 In 2008, PizzaExpress started a Guest Chef Series with chef Theo Randall, of Theo Randall at InterContinental London, creating exclusive dishes for its menu.
 Francesco Mazzei, of L'Anima, came on board in 2010 to develop a menu inspired by the cuisine of Calabria.

 The celebrity chef series continued in 2012 with the introduction of two pizzas made by television cook Valentine Warner.
 Warner introduced the fennel and salami pizza and the puttanesca pizza.